Lerona, California

-Lerona is an unincorporated community in Fresno County, California.
+Lerona is an unincorporated community that is located in Fresno County, California.
 It is located 6.5 mi west-northwest of Shaver Lake Heights, at an elevation of 2789 feet (850 m).

 Lerona was a flag stop and station on the San Joaquin & Eastern railroad line.
 The origin of the name is unknown.

 The Lerona School District was founded in 1923.